8 minute read:

 You’ve composed your image, framing the shot is really about the final tweak on the crop of the image.
 Think about how your image will be used in it’s final form; will it be printed and framed?
 Printed on a wrap around canvass?
 Published online?
 Published on video as a floating still?

 I find in most cases, it is better to not crop the image you are creating in camera too tightly…you can always crop it down a little afterwards in post, but you cant un-crop it if you’ve framed your image too tightly in the first instance.
 So unless you really want an ‘intimate’ closely framed image, don’t ‘go in’ too tightly in the shot.
+Think about what size your image will be reproduced, if it is to be printed – click below for a handy size guide.

 Take The Shot